 "We can audit any company, anywhere, of any size." – ICE Special Agent Brad Bench

-ALERT: Your organization's odds of being targeted for an audit of your I-9 forms have skyrocketed, and the Trump Administration followed through on its promise of a FIVEFOLD INCREASE in the number of I-9 audits and worksite inspections in 2018.
+ALERT: Your organization's odds of being targeted for an audit of your I-9 forms have skyrocketed, and the Trump Administration followed through on its promise of a FIVEFOLD INCREASE in the number of I-9 audits and worksite inspections.
 Plus, the feds have recently introduced a brand-new version of the I-9 form that you MUST be using.
 And the fines for I-9 paperwork violations have nearly doubled.

 Are you next in line for an audit?
 What's new on the I-9 form?
 And what big workplace immigration changes are coming from the Trump Administration?
 Learn how to get in compliance with the advice from a true insider – a former ICE assistant chief counsel.